Floydlang/floyd/Docs/Floyd toplevel.md

-# ABOUT CONCURRENCY AND TIME IN DETAIL
+# MORE ABOUT CONCURRENCY AND TIME

 This section describes how to express time / mutation / concurrency in Floyd.
 These things are related and they are all setup at the top level of the container.
 This is the main **purpose** of the container.

-The goal with Floyd's concurrency model is to be:
+The goal with Floyd's concurrency model is:

 1. Simple and robust pre-made mechanisms for real-world concurrency need.
 Avoid general-purpose primitives.
 2. Composable.
 3. Allow you to make a static design of your container and its concurrency and state.
 4. Separate out parallelism into a separate mechanism.
 5. Avoid problematic constructs like threads, locks, callback hell, nested futures and await/async -- dead ends of concurrency.
-6. Let you control/tune how many threads and cores to use for what parts of the system, independantly of the code.
+6. Let you control/tune how many threads and cores to use for what parts of the system, independantly of the actual code.

 Inspirations for Floyd's concurrency model are CSP, Erlang, Go routies and channels and Clojure Core.Async.

+##### THREADING BACKGROUND

+- **Hardware thread** - separate physical transistors that can execute code with a call stack.
+Typically 1 - 16 are available on a machine.
+They run all the time.

+- **OS thread** - a separate thread of execution provided by the operating system.
+They are expensive, you typically should have less than 100 and they are expensive to schedule onto hardware threads by the OS.
+The OS schedules the OS threads onto available hardware threads and preemptively interrupts them regularly to give the hardware thread to another OS thread.

+- **Green thread** -- virtual threads, each with their own callstack.
+These model the software concurreny and each represents something that can be run on a separate OS thread or hardware thread.
+How to actually run green threads is up to the runtime -- you don't know or care.
+This is a way to *expose* concurrency from your code.
+Green threads are mapped to OS threads by the Floyd runtime.
+It uses cooperative multitrasking to do this switching.
+Remember that

+- **Task** - a function that can execute independently when all its inputs are available.
+It can run on any type of thread.

+A thread can consume world time because:

+1. It is executing lots of instructions
+2. It blocks on something external - waiting for data to arrive from the internet, slow RAM memory
+3. It doesn't get clock cycles from the system

-ACTORS: INBOX, STATE, FUNCTION
+##### ACTORS: INBOX, STATE, FUNCTION

+Add an actor if

+1. You want to be able to run work in parallel
+2. You want a mutable state / memory
+3. You want to model a system where

+**Actors is the only way to keep state in Floyd.**

-For each independant state or "thread" you want in your container, you need to insert an Actor component.
+For each independant mutable state and/or "thread" you want in your container, you need to insert an Actor component.
 You need to write its processing function and define its mutable state.
 An actor receives messages via its inbox.
-The inbox is threadsafe and it's THE way to communicate across actors.
+The inbox is thread safe and it's THE way to communicate across actors.

 The actor represents a little standalone process that listens to messages from other actors.
-Those actors may run in the same or other hardware threads or green threads or even synchronously.

-When an actor receieves a message in its inbox, its function is called (now or soon) with that message and the actor's previous state.
+When an actor receieves a message in its inbox, its function is called (now or later) with that message and the actor's previous state.
 The actor does some work - something simple or a maybe call a big call tree and it ends by returning its new state, which completes the message handling.

+The posting actors may run in the same or other hardware threads or green threads or even synchronously (internally, the thread posting a message to actor's inbox then continues by executing the actor's function to receive and handle the message).

 The actor function may be called synchronously when client posts it a message, or it may be run on a green thread, a hardware thread etc. It may be run the next hardware cycle or at some later time.

-**Actors is the only way to keep state in Floyd.**

 Insight: synchronization points between systems (state or concurrent) always breaks composition.
 Move these to top level of container.